wenjianhn/wenjianhn.github.io/container-network-stalls.md

 1. the network flows are hash balanced
 2. the chances of the cadvisor processes being scheduled on every CPU are the same.

-We can add a preemption/scheduling point to memcg_stat_show() to reduce the latency to the following range:
+We can add a preemption/scheduling point to memcg_stat_show() to reduce the latency to the following range(when only cadvisor and ksoftirqd are runable):
 `[DIV_ROUND_UP(sched_min_granularity_ns/1000/1000, 1000/CONFIG_HZ) ms, sched_latency_ns/1000/1000/2 ms]`

 This is not acceptable for the Redis container that is time-sensitive.